Tutorial: Batch-transcoding videos with S3 Batch Operations - Amazon Simple Storage Service

 Step 5: Configure Amazon S3 Inventory for your S3 source bucket

 After setting up the transcoding Lambda function, create an S3 Batch Operations job to transcode a set of videos.
 First, you need a list of input video objects that you want S3 Batch Operations to run the specified transcoding action on.
-To get a list of input video objects, you can generate an S3 Inventory report for your S3 source bucket (for example, tutorial-bucket-1).
+To get a list of input video objects, you can generate an S3 Inventory report for your S3 source bucket (for example, amzn-s3-demo-source-bucket).

 Create and configure a bucket for S3 Inventory reports for input videos